 The town of Otorohanga is home to 2 BIG kiwi bird sculptures that are a great photo op!
 The Otorohanga Kiwi House and native bird park is also worth mentioning as it is a great place to see kiwi birds and learn about their breeding program.

 Walking to Marokopa from Waitomo is a breeze and is well worth it.
-The famous Marokopa Falls are 35m high and one of the most beautiful falls of the country.
-In the same area we recommend you take the time to look for the Piripiri Cave and the Mangapohue Natural Bridge.
+The famous Marokopa Falls is 35m high and one of the most beautiful falls in the country.
+In the same area, we recommend you take the time to look for the Piripiri Cave and the Mangapohue Natural Bridge.

 If you have some extra time in Waitomo